Americans Aren’t Talented Enough for Factory Jobs?

 The Trump Labor Dept. is now launching nearly 200 investigations into H-1B abuse.

-The manufacturing jobs have not returned, but all the investments he has lured to the US will eventually restore manufacturing jobs.
+The manufacturing jobs have not returned, but all the investments President Trump has lured to the US will eventually restore manufacturing jobs.
 Of course, all this depends on winning the war with our own American Left.

 President Trump told Laura Ingraham last night that we don’t have the skilled labor for factories which brought a great deal of backlash.
-However, Dirty Jobs creator Mike Lowe agrees.
+However, Dirty Jobs creator Mike Lowe agrees with the President.
 Do you agree that we couldn’t quickly train people to do these jobs?

 “On a broad level, we have to understand what we did to incite this.
 We took shop class out of high school.